 Leiden Law Blog

-In 2017 Chrisje graduated from the advanced master European and International Human Rights Law at Leiden University (LL.M.).
-Before achieving her advanced LL.M., she worked two years in New York as a pro bono legal volunteer at Sanctuary for Families, a non-profit organisation serving the needs of victims of domestic violence and human trafficking.
-Before she moved to New York, she was admitted to the Dutch bar as an attorney and worked five years in private law firms in the Netherlands, specializing in labor law and corporate law.
-In 2009 she completed her master's degree in Dutch Private Law from the University of Amsterdam.
-Chrisje takes particular interest in child trafficking and legal aspects of child abuse and neglect, from an international perspective.
+In 2017, Chrisje graduated from the Advanced LL.M. in European and International Human Rights Law at Leiden University.
+She then took up a position as a Junior Researcher at Leiden Law School.
+Before obtaining her Advanced LL.M. degree, she worked for in New York two years, as a pro bono legal volunteer at Sanctuary for Families, a non-profit organisation serving the needs of victims of domestic violence and human trafficking.
+Before moving to New York, she was admitted to the Dutch bar as an attorney and worked at private law firms in the Netherlands for five years, where she specialised in labour law and corporate law.
+In 2009, she obtained a master's degree in Dutch Private Law at the University of Amsterdam.